navyanshmahla/fedftg/README.md

-# Why Gradient Subspace?
-Identifying and Mitigating LoRA's Bottlenecks in Federated Fine-Tuning of Large Language Models
+# Efficient Federated Learning without using Low Rank Adaptation (LoRA)

+This repository contains (or will, shortly) code for the following papers:
-This is the official repository of the paper "Why Gradient Subspace?
-Identifying and Mitigating LoRA's Bottlenecks in Federated Fine-Tuning of Large Language Models" (link [here](https://arxiv.org/abs/2410.23111)).
+- Why Gradient Subspace?
+Identifying and Mitigating LoRA's Bottlenecks in Federated Fine-Tuning of Large Language Models (link [here](https://arxiv.org/abs/2410.23111)).
+- Sequential Compression Layers for Efficient Federated Learning in Foundational Models (link [here](https://arxiv.org/abs/2412.07021)).

 ## How to Setup and Run the Repo: